FundDreamz/.github/profile/README.md

 # FundDreamz

 Welcome to FundDreamz, your go-to platform for turning dreams into reality.
 FundDreamz is a crowdfunding platform designed to help individuals, communities, startups, NGOs, and charities raise funds for their projects and initiatives.
-Whether you're an entrepreneur with a groundbreaking idea, a community looking to make a positive change, or a charity in need of support, FundDreamz provides you with the tools and resources to bring your dreams to life.
+Whether you're an entrepreneur with a groundbreaking idea, a community looking to make a positive change, or a charity in need of support, FundDreamz provides you with the tools and resources to bring your dreams to life..

 ![FundDreamz Logo](asset/logo.png)